babagreensheep/jellyfin-tizen-docker/README.md

     docker run -it --rm --entrypoint "/bin/bash" jellyfin-tizen-installer
     ```

-### Cert
+### Certificate

-Repository includes dummy certificate to allow reinstalling the app without removing it first.
+To allow reinstalling the app without removing it first you need to reuse the Tizen certificate.
-You may use the provided one or generate your own.
-Here's how:
+You may generate your own by running:

 ```
-./extract-cert.sh
+./scripts/extract-cert.sh
 ```

 *Note:* you may overwrite default certificate data by amending values in `.env.default`.